ispyb/py-ispyb/docs/auth.md

 ## Database roles

-Fore some authentication modules (for instance `KeycloakDBRolesAuthentication`), roles are configured in the **database** using the following tables:
+Fore some authentication plugins (for instance `KeycloakDBRolesAuthentication`), roles are configured in the **database** using the following tables:

 -   **Permission**
 -   **UserGroup_has_Permission**